Case Study: Updated Design Yields 43% Increase in Conversion Rate

 The Starting Design for Our Conversion Rate Challenge:

-As we said, this was a competent performing landing page, but we wanted to dig deeper.
+As we said, this was a competent performing landing page, but we wanted to dig deeper to strive for vast increases in conversion rates through the practice of Conversion Rate Optimization.
 Our site was a fully responsive mobile design and we drove traffic to the site through SEO in the Austin area (with a focus on Local SEO) as well as by managing a Google Ads campaign.

 - While the “Best of Austin” award is great, it’s repeated too many times: with 2 repeated Gold Logos, one more “2018 Best” with some text above it, and text along the top banner.
 That’s quite a lot of repetition, but no single one of the repeats is very effective.